julio22011/ESP32_ElectricCar/README.txt

-This library enables to control an electric car easily.
+This library enables to control a basic electric car easily.

 Hardware:
-- ESP32
+- ESP32 (or others microcontollers, only tested with ESP32).
-- Motor
+- Motor.
-- Motor driver
+- Motor driver (for exaple: L298N)
-- Servo
+- Servo.